To the Members

 Particulars of Loans Guarantees or Investments

-The company has not given any Loans or Guarantees covered under the provisions ofsection 186 of the Companies Act 2013.
-The details of the investments made by company aregiven in the notes to the financial statements.
+The Company has not given any Loans or Guarantees covered under the provisions ofsection 186 of the Companies Act 2013.
+The details of the general investments made by thecompany are given in the notes to the financial statements.

-Pursuant to the requirement of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 the Company had laid down the procedures to inform Board Members aboutthe risk assessment and minimization procedures.
-Accordingly the Company periodicallysubmits the Risk Management Review Report to the Board for review and their suggestions.
+Pursuant to the requirement of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 the Company has laid down the procedures to inform Board

-As part of its initiatives under "Corporate Social Responsibility" (CSR) thecompany has contributed funds for the schemes for promotion of education.
-Thecontributions in this regard have been made to a Registered Trust which is undertakingthese schemes.
-Detailed Report on CSR activities in the prescribed format is forming partof this Annual Report.
+As part of its initiatives under "Corporate Social Responsibility" (CSR) thecompany has contributed funds for the promotion of health care creating healthinfrastructure including COVID care establishment of medical oxygen generation andstorage plants etc. The contributions in this regard have been made to a Registered Trustwhich is undertaking these schemes.
+A detailed Report on CSR activities in the prescribedformat is forming part of this Annual Report.